 These verses are just a sample of the dozens that can be found in the Bible that seem contradictory when it comes to the wealth and Christianity debate.

 Well, at the risk of sounding noncommittal on the issue, I’ll have to come down firmly in the middle.

 I think both sides are right.

 No, I’m not copping out on you.
 Read on and find out what I’m talking about.

-Arguments about whether or not it’s ok for a Christian to be wealthy have been around for thousands of years, and the debate will continue on forever.
+The wealth and Christianity debate been around for thousands of years, and it will continue on forever.
 But here’s the deal, being wealthy is an area of life that can be fraught with difficulty if you don’t go about obtaining it in the right way.

 Here are a few verses that demonstrate that, and might clear up the debate somewhat:

 - Psalms 112:3 describes a man who fears the Lord.
 “Wealth and riches are in his house, and his righteousness endures forever.”